mojotron/tenzies-game/README.md

 - Preloading and dynamic image rendering in react.
 - Move logic from components to separate modules for independent testing (remove tight coupling).
 - How to mock localStorage.
+- Deploying react project by using npm gh-pages package.

 ## How did I upgrade project